-- Old English æfter "after, next, throughout, following in time, later," from Old English of "off" (see of) + -ter, a comparative suffix; thus the original meaning was "more away, farther off."
-Compare Old Norse eptir "after," Old High German aftar, Gothic aftra "behind."
-Cognate with Greek apotero "farther off."
+- Old English æfter "behind; later in time" (adv.); "behind in place; later than in time; in pursuit, following with intent to overtake" (prep.), from of "off" (see off (adv.)) + -ter, a comparative suffix; thus the original meaning was "more away, farther off."
+Compare Old Norse eptir "after," Old Frisian efter, Dutch achter, Old High German aftar, Gothic aftra "behind;" also see aft.
+Cognate with Greek apotero "farther off," Old Persian apataram "further."

-After hours "after regular working hours" is from 1861.
+From c.
+1300 as "in imitation of."
+As a conjunction, "subsequent to the time that," from late Old English.
+After hours "after (regular working) hours" is from 1861.
 Afterwit "wisdom that comes too late" is attested from c.
-1500 but seems to have fallen from use, despite being more needed now than ever.
+1500 but seems to have fallen from use.
 After you as an expression in yielding precedence is recorded by 1650.